 Can I post pre-prints and post-prints of my article?

-2. You are able to post, after an embargo period commencing 12 months (STM) or 18 months (SSH) after first publication (either in print or online), your revised text version of the final article after editing and peer review on your home page, internal university, college, or corporate network or intranet, or within an Institutional or Subject Repository, but not for commercial sale or for any systematic external distribution by a third party(for example a listserv or database connected to a public access server) so long as our standard acknowledgement is given and a single link is made to the fully reference-linked version of scholarly record on the journal’s web page.
+1. Always providing that the editorial policy of the journal concerned allows this within its policies on prior publication, you are able to post a pre-print version of the Article on Internet websites including your home page, institutional website or subject pre-print server so long as our standard acknowledgement is given and a link is made on publication to the final published version of scholarly record on the journal’s web page.2.
+You are able to post, after an embargo period commencing 12 months (STM) or 18 months (SSH) after first publication (either in print or online), your revised text version of the final article after editing and peer review on your home page, internal university, college, or corporate network or intranet, or within an Institutional or Subject Repository, but not for commercial sale or for any systematic external distribution by a third party(for example a listserv or database connected to a public access server) so long as our standard acknowledgement is given and a single link is made to the fully reference-linked version of scholarly record on the journal’s web page.
 For the avoidance of doubt, ‘your version’ is the author version and not the publisher-created PDF, HTML or XML version posted as the definitive, final version of scientific record.

 What rights do you retain as the author following transfer of copyright?

-You have the right to use the whole or any part of your article in a printed work written, edited or compiled by you, following first publication in the Journal, (with the appropriate copyright acknowledgement to be included, as shown on the Contributor agreement form).
+You have the right to use the whole or any part of your article in a printed work written, edited or compiled by you, following first publication in the Journal, (with the appropriate copyright acknowledgement to be included, as shown on the Contributor agreement form).You have the right to make photocopies of your article for your own teaching needs or to supply on an individual basis to your research colleagues.

 You have the right to use all of the pre-print version of your article (the version of the paper as it was first submitted to the journal and prior to any peer-review – with appropriate copyright acknowledgement as shown on the Contributor agreement form)